oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 The first prerequisite for this attack is that there is an attacker-controllable flag in the authorization request that enables or disables PKCE for the particular flow.
-The presence or absence of the `code_challenge` parameter lends itself for this purpose, i.e., the AS enables and enforces PKCE if this parameter is present in the authorization request, but does not enforce PKCE if the parameter is missing.
+The presence or absence of the `code_challenge` parameter lends itself for this purpose, i.e., the authorization server enables and enforces PKCE if this parameter is present in the authorization request, but does not enforce PKCE if the parameter is missing.